 A wisdom tooth that has completely emerged from the gums is extracted without a surgical procedure.
 Your doctor will numb the tooth and surrounding area using local anesthesia and a special tool will be used to loosen it.
 He will then rock the tooth back and forth to disconnect it from the surrounding tissues.
 When the tooth is loose enough, your doctor will uproot it using force.

-Impacted teeth are removed via surgery.
-After numbing your tooth with anesthesia your doctor will make an incision in the gums to reach the impacted tooth.
+Wisdom teeth or Impacted teeth are removed via surgery.
+The dentist uses oral sedation and makes an incision in the gums to reach the impacted tooth.
 He will remove the bone from around the tooth and divide the tooth into smaller parts.
 Dividing the tooth into sections prior to extraction prevents uneven and unpredicted breaking at a later stage.
 Each piece is separately removed to prevent uneven breaking.
 The surgical site is then secured with stitches.